readyplayerme/rpm-unity-sdk-core/README.md

 - iOS*

 ### Sample
-Steps for trying out avatar creator sample can be found here.
+Steps for trying out avatar creator sample can be found [here.](Documentation~/AvatarCreatorSample.md).

 ### Structure
 - It provides APIs for creating, customizing and loading the avatar.